phil-opp/blog_os/blog/content/second-edition/posts/05-cpu-exceptions/index.md

 Since we don't know when an exception occurs, we can't backup any registers before.
 This means that we can't use a calling convention that relies on caller-saved registers for exception handlers.
 Instead, we need a calling convention means that preserves _all registers_.
 The `x86-interrupt` calling convention is such a calling convention, so it guarantees that all register values are restored to their original values on function return.

+Note that this does not mean that all registers are saved to the stack at function entry.
+Instead, the compiler only backs up the registers that are overwritten by the function.
+This way, very efficient code can be generated for short functions that only use a few registers.

 ### The Interrupt Stack Frame
 On a normal function call (using the `call` instruction), the CPU pushes the return address before jumping to the target function.
 On function return (using the `ret` instruction), the CPU pops this return address and jumps to it.
 So the stack frame of a normal function call looks like this: